 While sauce is cooking combine warm water and tapioca starch.
 Whisk until well combined.

 - Add slurry water to sauce and whisk for 1 minute, or until teriyaki sauce begins to thicken.
 Remove sauce from heat and set aside.

 Push veggies to the side and add shrimp.
 Cook for 1-2 minutes per side, or until shrimp are almost cooked through.

 - Add sauce and snap peas to the wok and reduce heat to a simmer.
 Simmer for 2-3 minutes or until shrimp are cooked through and snap peas are heated.

 - Serve teriyaki shrimp over rice or cauliflower rice and top with green onions.
 Enjoy!

-*If you are Paleo, use coconut liquid aminos, either apple cider vinegar or leave it out completely.
+- If you are Paleo, use coconut liquid aminos and either apple cider vinegar or leave it out completely.
 (If you're on a more strict, autoimmune protocol Paleo diet, swap out the snap peas for broccoli.)